Documentation

 Although a valid method name, a literal * is also prohibited; to allow all methods, use option WithAnyMethod instead of this one.

-Note that, contrary to popular belief, configuring a CORS middleware to allow the OPTIONS method is only required if some clients actually make explicit use of that method, e.g.
+Note that, contrary to popular belief, listing OPTIONS as an allowed method in your CORS configuration is only required if you wish to allow clients to make explicit use of that method, e.g. via the following client code:

 fetch('https://example.com', {method: 'OPTIONS'})

-In the great majority of cases, allowing the OPTIONS method is unnecessary.
+In the great majority of cases, listing OPTIONS as an allowed method in your CORS configuration is unnecessary.

 func WithRequestHeaders ¶

-WithRequestHeaders configures a CORS middleware to allow all of the specified request headers to the client.
+WithRequestHeaders configures a CORS middleware to allow any of the specified request headers.

 Using this option in conjunction with option WithAnyRequestHeaders in a call to AllowAccess or AllowAccessWithCredentials results in a failure to build the corresponding middleware.